-March 15, 2020.
+March 20, 2023.
 I adapted this from a Way I wrote last year about the flu.
 It’s about building your immunity in general – by exercising.
-There’s no way to know today if it’s specifically relevant to the novel coronavirus.
+There’s no way to know today if it’s specifically relevant to the coronavirus variants.
 But we do know that exercise is a good thing for a lot of reasons.
 So it’s worth a shot.
 If you’d like to pass this on, please do – it’s accessible to everyone; no subscription necessary.
 Stay healthy.

 Exercise is probably your best bet for improving your immunity and reducing your sick time throughout the Fall-Winter cold and flu season – and the rest of the year.